Benstonea atrocarpa

 Benstonea atrocarpa is a species of plant in the family Pandanaceae, native to the swamp and peat forests of Thailand, Peninsular Malaysia, Singapore and Sumatra.
-Its common name is pandan duri.

 Taxonomy

 This species was first described as Pandanus atrocarpus by British botanist William Griffith in 1851, and transferred to the newly-created genus Benstonea by Swiss botanists Martin Wilhelm Callmander and Sven Buerki in 2012.

 Etymology

 The generic name Benstonea is after the Pandanus botanist Benjamin Clemens Stone.
 The specific name comes from the Greek atro (= dark) and carpa (= fruit).